article background

 What is a credit score?

-What is a credit score?
-A credit score essentially determines how reliable a person is to repay their debts.
+A credit score, also called a credit report, essentially determines how reliable a person is to repay their debts.
 Credit scores vary across different agencies, generally ranging from 0 to 1,200 or 0 to 1,100, with a higher number representing a better credit score.
 One of the most common measurements, the Equifax score, operates on a five-point system ranging from below average to excellent.

-Other notable credit reporting agencies include Experian and Dun and Bradstreet.
+Other notable credit reporting agencies include Experian and Illion.
 You can receive a free credit score once per year by contacting any of the below reporting agencies

-All you need to receive your credit score is a few personal details and a couple points of ID.
+All you need to receive your credit score is a few personal details and a valid form of ID.
 It will take 10 days to receive the results, but you can pay a small fee to receive it faster.

 What do energy companies do with credit information?